jro31/jethro-codes/_articles/my-story.md

 It was a very intense way of learning, but it was effective.

-As one of the teacher's, who'd gone through the bootcamp themselves three years earlier, said to me, _"it's like clinging onto the side of a high-speed train."_
+As one of the teachers, who'd gone through the bootcamp themselves three years earlier, said to me, _"it's like clinging onto the side of a high-speed train."_

 What he meant, was that through the sheer volume of knowledge that we learned in such a short space of time, you did feel at times completely panicked and overwhelmed, but if you clung-on, you ultimately you got to where you wanted to go.